Nightfall1988/BlogApp/README.md

 5. Make a migration by entering <b>php artisan migrate</b> command

-6. Seed the database with test data: <b>php artisan db:seed</b> to login into application use any of the accounts in the <i>users</i> table or Register in an application
+6. Seed the database with test data: <b>php artisan db:seed</b>

+7. To login into application use any of the accounts in the <i>users</i> table or Register in an application

 8. Run <b>npm run build && npm run dev</b> command to compile front-end assets